 Entries by

 At this time of year many secondary teachers are thinking about the looming GCSE’s for their Y11’s and may also be thinking about what happens next for their students.
-If a student has SEND / ASC then there are additional challenges when leaving school and moving on to the next step in their educational lives. […]
+If a student is autistic then there are additional challenges when leaving school and moving on to the next step in their educational lives.
+I often […]

 Supporting Children with Autism at Playtimes.